Would you like to see the northern lights in Tromsø, Norway? Read on, as I give you the best tips and tricks to find them!

-Also known as aurora borealis, the northern lights are visible in Tromsø every year from late September to early April.
-However, they aren’t visible every night – they depend on various factors such as solar activity, weather conditions, and darkness.
+The northern lights are visible in Tromsø every year from late September to early April.
+However, they don’t appear every night – they depend on various factors such as solar activity, weather conditions, and darkness.
 On average, they are visible 2-3 times per week in Tromsø during the peak season.

 How much does it cost to see the northern lights in Tromsø?

 The cost of seeing the northern lights in Tromsø varies depending on the type of tour; generally, they’re around $100 USD but more extensive tours cost more.
 Of course, you’ll need to pay for flights and accommodation too, which varies hugely depending on the time you’re in town and where you’re travelling from.

 What is the best month to see Northern Lights in Norway?

 The northern lights viewing season is late September to early April when you’ll experience the longest and darkest nights – the other half of the year, you probably won’t see dark skies at all!
 But weather and solar activity can also impact visibility, so it’s important to keep an eye on the forecast.